Basic information Safety Supplier Related

 Chemical Properties

 Mercuric thiocyanate is an inorganic chemical substance.
 It is a stable solid at room temperature, and depending upon the purity, it appears as odourless white crystalline powder or grey.
 It is insoluble in water and denser than water and sinks in water.
-On decomposition, mercuric thiocyanate releases hazardous substances such as cyanide vapours, vapours of mercury, oxides of nitrogen (NO, NO2), and oxides of sulphur (SO2, SO3).
+The solubility in alcohol and boiling H2O and in KSCN solution is higher, in ether lower.
+Decomposes with swelling on heating to 165°C. On decomposition, mercuric thiocyanate releases hazardous substances such as cyanide vapours, vapours of mercury, oxides of nitrogen (NO, NO2), and oxides of sulphur (SO2, SO3).
 Mercury thiocyanate has limited uses in chemical synthesis.

 Chemical Properties